AnicetNgrt/AnicetNgrt/README.md

 # About me
 ### Looking for a 3+ months fullstack programmer internship starting in April 2021

 My name is Anicet.
-I'm a 19 year old IT student in Paris France.
+I'm a 19 year old IT student in "IUT de Paris" France.

 Since childhood I love to come up with new ideas and to work on my very own creative projects.